mirucon/coldbox/readme.md

 * Upgrade Slack icon to their new logo
 * feat: Implement new social link for Telegram
-* fix: JS notice when header menu isn't existed
+* fix: JS notice when header menu doesn't exist
 * And small bug fixes and performance improvements

 1.7.0